arun-pn/blob-detector/README.md

 - Calculate accurate blob intensities
 - Optional visualization of results

+## Example
+To understand the script, run the code democode.py with the image example_image.tif placed in the same directory.
+You could also check the results with the scalebar.tif image file.

 ## Installation / Requirements
 To install the required packages, run this command in your terminal or command prompt: